jhpark98/lanenet-lane-detection-pytorch/README.md

 opencv-python
 pandas
 ```

-Or, if you have Conda installed on your machine, you can simply create a conda environment.
+If you have Conda installed on your machine, you can simply create a conda environment.
 ```
 conda env create -f environment.yml
 ```

+Use following scripts to train the model.

 Using example folder with ENet:
 ```
-python train.py --dataset ./data/training_data_example
+python model_train.py --dataset ./data/training_data_example
 ```
 Using tusimple folder with ENet/Focal loss:
 ```
-python train.py --dataset path/to/tusimpledataset/training
+python model_train.py --dataset path/to/tusimpledataset/training
 ```
 Using tusimple folder with ENet/Cross Entropy loss:
 ```
-python train.py --dataset path/to/tusimpledataset/training --loss_type CrossEntropyLoss
+python model_train.py --dataset path/to/tusimpledataset/training --loss_type CrossEntropyLoss
 ```
 Using tusimple folder with DeepLabv3+:
 ```
-python train.py --dataset path/to/tusimpledataset/training --model_type DeepLabv3+
+python model_train.py --dataset path/to/tusimpledataset/training --model_type DeepLabv3+
 ```

 If you want to change focal loss to cross entropy loss, do not forget to adjust the hyper-parameter of instance loss and binary loss in ./model/lanenet/train_lanenet.py